What Killed Blackboard

 The $3 Billion Bet That Compounded the Problem

-In October 2021, Anthology — a company formed by Veritas Capital through a roll-up of Campus Management, Campus Labs, and iModules — acquired Blackboard for approximately $3 billion.
+In October 2021, Anthology — a company formed by Veritas Capital and Leeds Equity Partners in 2020 through a roll-up of Campus Management, Campus Labs, and iModules — acquired Blackboard for approximately $3 billion.
 The acquisition was funded almost entirely by debt.
+Veritas became the majority owner.

 What Anthology inherited:

-- An incomplete SaaS migration six years in
+• An incomplete SaaS migration seven years in

 The financial trajectory was swift and brutal: